fivetran/dbt_amazon_ads_source/README.md

 ```

 ### Step 4: Disable models for non-existent sources
-Your Amazon Ads connector may not sync every table that this package expects.
+Your Amazon Ads connection may not sync every table that this package expects.
 If you do not have the `PORTFOLIO_HISTORY` table synced, add the following variable to your root `dbt_project.yml` file:

 ```yml
 vars: